 This comprehensive and challenging program is committed both to extensive research and its practical application in the areas of emergency management.
-Throughout the graduate career, students will have the opportunity to conduct research and work in the field.
+Throughout their graduate career, students will have the opportunity to conduct research and work in the field.

 The Ph.D. is awarded in recognition of significant depth of understanding and scholarly achievement in emergency management.
-The recipient must complete all of the required course work, pass three written comprehensive exams (one on emergency management theory, one that applies the student's areas of concentration to emergency management, and one on research methods), complete a novel and significant research project for the dissertation; and successfully defend this research in an oral examination.
+The recipient must complete all of the required course work, pass three written comprehensive exams (one on emergency management theory, one on the two functional areas in which the student has specialized, and one on research methods), complete a novel and significant research project for the dissertation; and successfully defend this research in an oral examination.
 The student's progress will be reviewed by a supervisory committee that is responsible for reviewing the student's plan of study, written comprehensive examinations, dissertation proposal, and dissertation defense.